 40% of patients who attend A&E are discharged without needing any treatment*.
-It’s not about patients wasting time – they just don’t know where to go.
-That’s why we’re supporting all providers of unscheduled care to help them deliver efficient and effective care in the right place.
+That's why we’re supporting all providers by giving them the tools to deliver efficient and effective care in the right place.

 How can we help?